-Primary contact recreation waters are those where recreational activities are expected to result in full body immersion in the water (e.g., swimming, water skiing, etc.) or a level of contact with the water equivalent to swimming (i.e., activities of similar duration, intensity, and exposure to the water as swimming) during the summer recreation season.
-Secondary contact recreation waters are those where recreational activities are not expected to result in full body immersion in the water or a level of contact with the water equivalent to swimming (e.g., wading, fishing, hunting, etc.).
-During the winter recreation season (October 1 through April 30), waters designated for primary contact recreation are protected for secondary contact recreation.
+Primary contact recreation waters are those where recreational activities are expected to result in full body immersion in the water (e.g., swimming, water skiing, etc.) or a level of contact with the water equivalent to swimming (i.e., activities of similar duration, intensity, and exposure to the water as swimming) during the summer recreation season (May 1 through September 30).
+Secondary contact recreation waters are those where recreational or other surface water use in which contact with water is either incidental or accidental and that would not be expected to result in ingestion of the water or full body immersion (e.g., wading, fishing, hunting, etc.).
+During the winter recreation season (October 1 through April 30), waters designated for primary contact recreation are protected at the secondary contact recreation standard.
+(WDEQ, 2018a)